My Approach to Helping

 Specific Issue(s) I'm Skilled at Helping With

-Communication issues, feeling lonely, disconnected, betrayal and trust issues, strengthening the underlying couple friendship, new relationships, moving past a break-up, helping you learn to have good boundaries and stand up for yourself, getting your wantsneeds across to your partner, feeling OK with or without a relationship.
+Improving your relationship with yourself and others, improving communication, reducing anxiety, increasing the capacity to cope with stress, moving past a break-up, helping you learn to have good boundaries and stand up for yourself, getting your wants and needs across to your partner, feeling OK with or without a relationship, transforming painful life experiences into growth and acceptance.

 How Psychotherapy Can Help

-Therapy andor coaching can help individuals and couples get to know themselves better, heal past and current hurts, gain perspective on their situation, communicate better, learn to empathize with each other instead of fighting, get the skills to really hear each other, to heal from small and large betrayals, and to feel more loved.
+Therapy is a safe place where clients can openly share what is in their hearts and minds without judgment.
+It can help individuals and couples get to know themselves better, heal past and current hurts and traumas, gain perspective on their situation, communicate better, learn to empathize with themselves and each other instead of fighting, learn the skills to really hear each other, to heal from small and large betrayals, and to feel more loved and connected.

 How My Own Struggles Made Me a Better Therapist